AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 :meth:`~GSASIIscriptable.G2Project.add_phase`                           Adds a phase to a project

 :meth:`~GSASIIscriptable.G2Project.add_PDF`                             Adds a PDF entry to a project (does not compute it)

+:meth:`~GSASIIscriptable.G2Project.add_single_histogram`                Used to read in a single crystal diffraction dataset into a project file.

 :meth:`~GSASIIscriptable.G2Project.histograms`                          Provides a list of histograms in the current project, as :class:`~GSASIIscriptable.G2PwdrData` objects